MrTarantula/NDice/README.md

 # NDice

 Dice toolkit for .Net.
-Included are some novel dice implementations for .Net.
+Included are some novel dice implementations.

 ## Installation